 This means that the cars do not need the huge front and rear wings that you would normally find on Formula 1 cars.
 This allows cars in Formula E to follow each other much more closely leading to better and closer racing.

-Formula 1 cars produce a lot more downforce than Formula E cars, allowing them to corner faster.
+Formula 1 cars produce a lot more downforce than Formula E cars, allowing them to corner much faster.
 In fact, cornering speeds are a Formula 1 car’s biggest strength, and if you compare it to any other car around a circuit, the fast corners are where Formula 1 cars gain the most time.

-Why F1 Is So Much Faster Than Formula E
+Why Is F1 So Much Faster Than Formula E?

 Much Less Time

-Formula E cars also only race on street circuits.
+Formula E cars also only race on special street circuits.
 These are generally much shorter than fully fledged racetracks, and therefore the cars do not need huge amounts of power, speed or downforce.
 The idea is to keep the sport simple and the racing as close as possible.

 Research And Development In F1 vs Formula E

 Formula E is quickly progressing.
 At the sport’s inception in 2014 the cars were slow and couldn’t even complete three quarters of the race distance without running out of battery.
 The drivers would switch cars in a “pit stop” halfway through the race.